 and

 with $\eta_{\kappa}$ and $\eta_{\gamma}$ being positive defined constants.
-Such constants or regularization's weights control how smooth the reconstruction turns.
-The term \eqref{eq: reg_k} acts mainly within the cluster's inner region dominated by the strong regime, while the term \eqref{eq: reg_sh} helps to control the reconstruction outside the inner region.
+Such constants or regularization weights, control how smooth the reconstruction turns.
+The term \eqref{eq: reg_k} acts mainly within the cluster inner region dominated by the strong regime, while the term \eqref{eq: reg_sh} helps to control the reconstruction outside the inner region.

-On the other hand, if we are in the $m$-th outer iteration, the terms $\kappa_{j}^{(m-1)}$, $\gamma_{1,j}^{(m-1)}$, and $\gamma_{2,j}^{(m-1)}$ in \eqref{eq: reg_k} and \eqref{eq: reg_sh}, respectively, are computed after the grid's refinement at the end of the previous outer iteration, or they come from the initial guess ($m=1$).
+On the other hand, if we are in the $m$-th outer iteration, the terms $\kappa_{j}^{(m-1)}$, $\gamma_{1,j}^{(m-1)}$, and $\gamma_{2,j}^{(m-1)}$ in \eqref{eq: reg_k} and \eqref{eq: reg_sh}, respectively, are computed after the grid refinement at the end of the previous outer iteration, or they come from the initial guess ($m=1$).

 Therefore, from \eqref{eq: reg_k} we get the coefficients

 and

 meanwhile for \eqref{eq: reg_sh} we have